Nwakaeme scores fourth Super Lig goal in row for Trabzonspor

 - 'We will wait for him' - Elliott injury overshadows Liverpool's excellence as Klopp is left sickened at Leeds

-Later in the second half, Nwakaeme ensured the Black Sea Storm aviod defeat as he Marek Hamsik's assist shortly after the hour-mark.
-The Super Eagles striker played the entire duration and he is three goals from equalling his tally of league goals in 34 league matches last season.
+Later in the second half, Nwakaeme ensured the Black Sea Storm avoided defeat as he finished off Marek Hamsik's assist shortly after the hour-mark.
+The Super Eagles striker played the entire duration and he is three goals from equalling his personal tally of seven goals in 34 league matches last season.

 Guinea forward Fode Koita was also on parade for the hosts as he was introduced for Cornelius in the 82nd minute.
-Galatasaray, on the other hand, had DR Congo's Christian Luyindama and Egypt's Mostafa Mohamed in action while Senegal forward Mbaye Diagne.
+Galatasaray, on the other hand, had DR Congo's Christian Luyindama and Egypt's Mostafa Mohamed in action while Senegal forward Mbaye Diagne was an unused substitute.

 Despite the dropped points at home, Trabzonspor are level on 10 points with leaders Besiktas after four matches while third-place Fenerbahce and fourth-place Konyaspor are also on 10 points but with a lesser goal difference.